lenardjombo/AlgorithmicPatterns/README.md

 ## About

 This repository contains a series of exercises in the form of code implementations that generate various patterns such as triangles, pyramids, diamonds, and other creative shapes.
-By solving these problems, you'll develop a deeper understanding of core algorithmic concepts such as loops, recursion and nested structures, all while writing clean, efficient code in Go.
+By solving these problems, you'll develop a deeper understanding of core algorithmic concepts such as loops, recursion and nested structures, all while writing clean, efficient code.

 ### Key Goals:
 - Strengthen problem-solving skills